Donna Anita Nikolaisen

 Latest News 2020

-‘Wild Mountain Thyme’ (2020).
-Directed by John Patrick Shanley.
-Donna’s role is an Air Hostess and she plays opposite John Hamm;
+Directed by John Patrick Shanley, Donna plays the role of an Air Hostess opposite John Hamm;

-‘Sweetness in the Belly’(2019).
-Directed by Zeresenay Mehari.
-Donna’s role is Grace Ture and she plays opposite Dakota Fanning;
+Directed by Zeresenay Mehari, Donna plays the role of Grace Ture opposite Dakota Fanning;

-‘The Last Right’ (2019).
-Directed by Aoife Crehan.
-Donna’s role is an Air Hostess and she plays opposite Michiel Huisman and Jim Norton;
+Directed by Aoife Crehan, Donna plays the role of an Air Hostess opposite Michiel Huisman and Jim Norton;

 Donna won Best Supporting Actor for her role as Ali, a young woman dealing with a tragic event in her life, in the powerful short film ‘QED’ at the 2018 Underground Cinema Film Festival.

 Directed by Amy-Joyce Hastings ‘QED’ was selected for the 2018 Cannes Short Film Corner and won Best Overall Short Film at the 2018 Santa Fe Film Festival and New Mexico Film Festival.